Kuuuube/Misc_Scripts/scripts_and_programs/random_dict_picker/README.md

 - `-f`: Json dict filepath to read.
 An example file, `example_dict.json`, has been included.

+    This arg may be invoked multiple times to randomize the json dict selected for each prompt.
+For example, to randomize between the files `file1` and `file2`:

+    ```
+    random_dict_picker.py -f file1 -f file2
+    ```

 ### Optional:

 - `-m`: `flashcard` or `repeat`.
 Default: `flashcard`.